So you want to learn how to start freelance writing?

 This is NOT the time to put up random stock images or unnecessary text.
 Everything on your home page and writing website should be very intentional.

 Your about page is another unbelievable resource when creating your online portfolio.
-I recommend creating an about page that isn’t solely about you.
+I recommend creating an about page that isn’t solely about you and your story.

 Let me explain…

-Clients care about you to an extent but at the end of the day, they want to know how you can help them.
+People that hire you will care about you to an extent, but at the end of the day, they want to know how you can help them.

-Here are two examples of what I’m talking about:
+Here are two examples of what I’m talking about from my writer’s website:

 - My name is Michael and I’m a freelance writer who focuses on writing epic content about entrepreneurship and personal development.